Postgraduate Factfile: Postgraduate Research Opportunities - Faculty of Science MPhil or PhD

 In addition to this individual Faculties offer subject-specific research training depending on individual students’ needs.

-Information for postgraduate research students can also be found on the Research Support Office web site.
+Information for postgraduate research students can also be found on the Graduate School web site.

 Staff research interests

 Supervision for the degrees of Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) is available in the following subject areas:

 Astrophysics Research Institute

 Astrophysics including studies in Star Formation; Stellar Evolution and Stellar Populations; Time-Domain Astrophysics (particularly novae, supernovae and gamma-ray bursts); Galaxy Formation, Dynamics and Evolution (including AGN) and Galaxy Clusters.
 A list of specific projects currently on offer can be found here.